-Creadyne cannot take responsibility for any copyright or privacy infringements caused by materials submitted by the client and may refuse use of any such material unless proof of permission is provided.
+Creadyne cannot take responsibility for any copyright or privacy infringements caused by materials submitted by the partner and may refuse use of any such material unless proof of permission is provided.

 Any additions to the brief will be carried out at the discretion of Creadyne.
 Where no charge is made by Creadyne for these additions, Creadyne accepts no responsibility to ensure these additions are error free.
 Creadyne reserves the right to charge an appropriate sum for any correction to these or further additions.

-The client agrees to provide Creadyne with all materials required to complete the site (files, content and images) in a timely fashion.
+The partner agrees to provide Creadyne with all materials required to complete the site (files, content and images) in a timely fashion.

-Creadyne will not be liable for costs incurred, compensation or loss of earnings due to the failure by the client or Creadyne to meet agreed deadlines.
+Creadyne will not be liable for costs incurred, compensation or loss of earnings due to the failure by the partner or Creadyne to meet agreed deadlines.

-Creadyne will not be liable for any costs incurred, compensation or loss of earnings due to the work carried out on behalf of the client, or any of the clients appointed agents.
+Creadyne will not be liable for any costs incurred, compensation or loss of earnings due to the work carried out on behalf of the partner, or any of the partners appointed agents.

 Creadyne will not be liable for any costs incurred, compensation for loss of earnings due to the unavailability of the site, servers, software or any material provided by its agents.